UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-function.md

 Note that we filter by year first, and _then_ calculate the GDP.
 Although we could reverse the order of the `filter()` and `mutate()` functions, it is more efficient to filter the data and then calculate the GDP on the remaining data.

-Let's put this code in a function:
+Let's put this code in a function; note that we change the input data to be the parameter we pass when we call the function, and our hard-coded year to be the year parameter (it's _really_ easy to forget to make these changes when you start making functions from existing code):

 ~~~